petros05/Restaurant-Java-Program/README.md

 If needed, either:

 - Keep working directory at project root, or
-- Change the path in code to `src/restaurant.txt` (matches this repo's current file location).
+- Change the path in code if your data file is stored elsewhere.

 ## Git Notes